azzarip/extrudion_py/README.md

 - `cut_off` is by default `True` and must not be specified.
 If it is true, cuts the data at the max value of Stress
 - `sample_thickeness` is the value in `mm` of the size of the sample.
 The surface of the sample is `sample_thickeness * 10` converted in meters squared.
 If not specified, a value of 10 mm is assumed.

+The results are saved in `analysis.csv` file in the same directory.

 **Analyze a single file**
 `ex.analyzeFile(*file_path*, folder=[], cut_off = True, sample_thickeness = 10)`